eclipse-vertx/vert.x/new/js_web_tutorial.md

 Refresh the browser.

 Now log-in and add a few items into your cart.
 Click to the cart tab and click "Submit Order".
-The message "Your order has been accepted, an email will be on your way to you shortly".
+The message "Your order has been accepted, an email will be on your way to you shortly" should be displayed!

 Take a look in the console window of the application.
 You should see the order has been logged.